Menu

 Most people probably hike the Routeburn Track in three days, staying at the ridiculously scenic Routeburn Falls Hut and then Lake Mackenzie Hut.
 There’s also the option to stay at Routeburn Flats Hut to start with.

 Some people also stay two nights at one of the huts and hike out the same way they came to avoid the transport issues.
-One of your days would then be a day hike to however far you can walk and return to the same hut for a second night (e.g. Routeburn Falls, then Lake Mackenzie for two nights, then back to Routeburn Falls).
+One of your days would be a day hike where you return to the same hut for a second night (e.g. Routeburn Falls, then Lake Mackenzie for two nights, then back to Routeburn Falls).

 ELEVATION PROFILE